Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 - Card games.
 Memory games (finding and pairing similar cards) and matching games are simple to do just about anywhere.
 Find “kid-friendly” card games like these instead of a standard deck so she has an easier time identifying the cards.

 - Board games.
-Many board games are now available for your 3 year old, but keep an eye out for the age recommendations.
+Many board games are now available for your child, but keep an eye out for the age recommendations.
 Some are still geared toward older kids, so stick to those suitable for the younger crowd.

 5. Open-ended play

-Don’t think that letting your child play is “wasted” time to learn—the opposite is true, in fact.
+Don’t think that letting your child play is “wasted” time to learn—the opposite is true.
 Kids learn best through play, especially open-ended play where they’re not bound by preset limitations.
 This allows them to think creatively and come up with unique solutions.

 Take a look at these ideas to nurture open-ended play: